LungeloNkosi65/Sports_Api/README.md

 # Project Structure

-The project is structured in a Models -- Repository -- Service -- Controller way where each part is in a separate folder.
+The project is structured in a Models -- Repository -- Service -- Controller parten where each part is in a separate folder.
 The repositories handle everything related to the database(CRUD), then the Service communicates with the controller action methods to handle the http requests.